 We highly encourage you to sign up for the Great Neck Public Library Summer Reading program, as well.
 You can participate regardless of whether you are a resident of Great Neck, and if you are a resident, your child is eligible to win a number of prizes for reading, as well.
 The sign-up can be found here.
-We've partnered with the library on this initiative and will receive a list of NHSA students who participated in their program at the end of the summer!
+It's a great way to motivate your child to read, while also making visiting the library a regular part of your summer.